 At SACS we foster an atmosphere of caring, both in and out of the classroom.
 Our staff make the effort to know each student by name.
 Conduct in our classrooms is founded on cooperation, caring, helping, encouragement and support.
 This attitude allows students to grow and learn, not only academically, but to become rounded individuals who behave responsibly and ethically in everything they do.

 One of the many life skills students learn at St Andrew’s Cathedral School is the ability to maintain positive mental health and a strong sense of wellbeing.
 St Andrew’s offers a variety of programs suited to the different age levels within the school, aimed at promoting wellbeing as well as problem solving, relaxation and optimistic thinking.
+St Andrew’s provides a comprehensive approach to student wellbeing built on the premise that young people learn best when they are healthy, safe and happy.
+Resilience and connectedness will increase the individual’s wellbeing and decrease their chances of becoming “at risk”.
 Download our current Student Wellbeing brochure for additional information.

 Junior School – Bounce Back and Amazing Me

 All Junior School teachers exercise strong pastoral care and support for the children in their care.
 The nurturing process of guiding, listening and leading is very important in these years.
 Junior School programs include Bounce Back, Rock and Water and the Raising Responsibility System.

 Bounce Back is a wellbeing and resilience program that teaches core values and practical strategies to cope with and bounce back from challenging situations.
 It includes seminars on nutrition, exercise and limiting screen time.
 Amazing Me (for Years 5-6 students) is a sex education seminar on adolescence and the changing body.

 Middle School Year 7 – Peer Support program and Digital Citizenship seminars